Free subscription to the Capitol Journal keeps you current on legislative and regulatory news.

 The emergency declarations themselves have also necessitated action. both directly and indirectly.
 For instance, some of the declarations have allowed healthcare professionals licensed in other states to provide care temporarily.
 Other declarations have empowered state insurance agencies to issue bulletins prohibiting insurers from canceling policies while the state of emergency remains in effect.

-A number of pandemic-related executive orders-and even governors' authority to issue them-have been challenged in court, in at least a couple of instances. successfully.
-Lawmakers in several states are also reevaluating their emergency statutes, as they did after previous emergencies.
-It remains to be seen whether those actions will lead to widespread curbs on governors' executive order authority.
-But after such a dramatic surge in orders during the pandemic. a quick return to pre-pandemic levels seems unlikely.
+A number of pandemic-related executive orders-and even governors' authority to issue them have been challenged in court, in at least a couple of instances. successfully.
+Virtually every state has also considered, and more than half have enacted, legislation curbing gubernatorial emergency authority.
+It remains to be seen whether those actions will return the volume of executive orders to pre-pandemic levels.

 Key takeaway: Keeping on top of the significant changes executive orders bring can be challenging. especially during state emergencies.